 The second part of the session the seniors interact with the horses.
 Many choose to groom, lead, and do groundwork with their senior horse partners.

 Others, when appropriate, have the opportunity to ride the Rockin’ Rider horses.
-They work with a certified therapeutic riding instructor that is able to meet the their needs.
+They work with a Certified Therapeutic Riding Instructor that is able to meet their needs.
 They can choose to use a mounting ramp, and have leaders and side-walkers to help them if needed.
-The horses are safe and well-trained for therapeutic riding, so they are perfect for seniors!
+The horses are safe and well-trained for adaptive riding, so they are perfect for seniors!

-We send out a bi-monthly email about the program to the participants so they can keep in touch and prepare for the program.
+We send out a monthly email about the program to the participants so they can keep in touch and prepare for the program.